Skjoldrun/Skjoldrun.github.io/docs/DevOps/cicd-ef-migrations.md

 ## Apply migrations at runtime or via separate project

-Migrations can be triggered on Application startup or via a separeate CLI project.
+Migrations can be triggered on Application startup or via a separate CLI project.
 This approach is also not recommended for production environments.

 See here for more details: [apply-migrations-at-runtime](https://learn.microsoft.com/en-us/ef/core/managing-schemas/migrations/applying?tabs=dotnet-core-cli#apply-migrations-at-runtime)